uhppoted/uhppoted-mqtt/documentation/greengrass/IAM.md

 _Ref._ [Greengrass service role](https://docs.aws.amazon.com/greengrass/v2/developerguide/greengrass-service-role.html)

-_Greengrass_ requires a service role to for provisioning and managing AWS IoT devices.
-The service role is in the [_AWS Iot console_](https://console.aws.amazon.com/iot/home) under _Settings_ (right at the very bottom).
+_Greengrass_ requires a service role to for provisioning and managing AWS IoT devices (the service role is in the [_AWS Iot console_](https://console.aws.amazon.com/iot/home) under _Settings_, right at the very bottom).

 If you do not have a service role, create one in [IAM](https://console.aws.amazon.com/iamv2/home):
    1. Open the _Roles_ section